remoteinterview/zero/docs/mdx/README.md

 ## Syntax Highlighting

 Zero uses [PrismJS](https://github.com/PrismJS/prism) for syntax highlighting `<code>` blocks.
+To avoid being opinionated about something so controversial (editor theme), Zero doesn't enforce a theme.
 You can enable syntax highlighting simply by importing one of the theme css files into your MDX.
 Here is a [list of themes](https://github.com/PrismJS/prism-themes).